 Step #3: Purchase a Mississippi Lost Title Bond

-Purchase a surety bond from a surety bond company like us, Surety Solutions.
+Purchase a surety bond from a surety bond company.

 Make sure you apply for the correct bond amount (that you calculated in Step #2).